 Clinics are available for younger children who reside outside of the Parish and do not attend the school if space permits.
 Waivers (permission to join a St. Anastasia team even if one does not live within the boundaries of the St. Anastasia Parish) can be obtained in limited circumstances for CYO level sports.
 Please inquire about eligibility if you have any questions.

-Registration for the 2017-2018 school year is now open!
+Registration for the 2018-2019 school year begins on June 19th.
 All registrations will be handled through our online system which can be accessed at: https://st-anastasia-cyo.siplay.com

 Please note the registration close dates for the following sports: